tbeckenhauer/tbeckenhauer.github.io/_posts/2021-03-16-using-sane-defaults.markdown

 3. [Null object pattern](https://en.wikipedia.org/wiki/Null_object_pattern#JavaScript)
 4. Dynamic Dispatch

-Now it's not that 3 and 4 are 1 and 2, but rather it because I find Null Object's to be sane defaults, and Dynamic Dispatch to be a way to write your code so that it's always true.
+Now it's not that 3 and 4 are 1 and 2, but rather it is because I find Null Object's to be sane defaults, and Dynamic Dispatch to be a way to write your code so that it's always true.
 I'll leave discussion of Null object's and Dynamic dispatch for another time.

 A recent issue that came up put this at the forefront of my mind.
 It involved updating a pie chart.
 Now this pie chart could have many states, but two basic ones, we will throw in a third for good measure.
 1. Loading